JaBarosin/jenkins/README.md

 **Jenkins Plugins**

-Once you have your Jenkins server running.
-Go to [Managed Jenkins] > [Manage Plugins] to add additional plugins after initial setup.
+Once logged in, go to [Managed Jenkins] > [Manage Plugins] to add additional plugins after initial setup.

 If integrating with Slack add:
 - Slack Notification